uber-archive/jetstream-ios/README.md

                 // Registered to receive updates to the scope from the Jetstream server }
         }
+    }
-    }   	}
+}
 ```

 This creates a scope and a client, using the built-in Websocket transport adapter.
-Once successfully connected to the Jetstream server running on localhost we ask our session to fetch the initial state of our scope.
+Once successfully connected to the Jetstream server running on localhost, we ask our session to fetch the initial state of our scope.
 This will have the Jetstream server send us the full model tree for the scope and start keeping us in sync with remote changes as well as transmit changes that we make locally to our model up to the remote scope.

 This is all you need to do create a multi-user data model.
-When any remote clients connected to the same scope make changes to their local models, Jetstream will synchronization these changes in a efficient manner (sending a delta of these changes as sync fragments) with our local model and these changes will automatically be applied to our model and observers will fire, updating our views.
-Local changes made by our client will also be automatically be synchronized with the remote scope and any remote clients will receive the changes we make to our model in real-time.
+When any remote clients connected to the same scope make changes to their local models, Jetstream will synchronize these changes in a efficient manner (sending a delta of these changes as sync fragments) with our local model and these changes will automatically be applied to our model and observers will fire, updating our views.
+Local changes made by our client will also be automatically synchronized with the remote scope and any remote clients will receive the changes we make to our model in real-time.

 # Communication